old-juniors/markupify/README.md

 - HTML5 tag creation with classes such as `A()` for `<a></a>`, `Hr()` for `<hr />`, etc.
 - Pretty printing the html content with `pretty()` method.
 - Create multiple html pages using `HTMLPage` class.
+- Create a `HTMLPage` object with specific head and body.
 - Custom tag creation by inheriting `Element` class which declared at `markupify.tags`
+- Generate `*.html` files after creating html content with `write()` method.

 # Goals

-- Generate `*.html` files after creating html content.
 - Create an `CSSPage` class to create some css contents.
 - Generate `*.css` files.
 - Show tag structure like `<body> -> <div> -> h1 -> "This is heading one!"` or something.
-- Create a page object with specific head and body.
+- Build html page with several parts.

 # Installation